LGBTQ+ Students Abroad

 • Country Differences

-• Learn the laws of your host country regarding LGBTQ+ issues, same-sex sexual behavior, and expressions of LGBT identity and community as you will be subject to them where you travel.
-In many countries, consensual same-sex sexual activity, public gathering, or dissemination of pro-LGBTQ+ material may be illegal.
+• Learn the laws of your host country regarding LGBTQ+ issues, sexual norms (Are public displays of queer affection safe?
+Are consensual private encounters safe?), and expressions of LGBTQ+ identity.
+In many countries, consensual same-sex sexual activity, public gatherings, or dissemination of pro-LGBTQ+ material may be illegal.
 Read the country information for your destination for more details.

 • Be cautious of and avoid potentially risky situations.